 A journalism disciplinary minor is also available for teacher certification.

-Students who elect the journalism disciplinary major or the journalism disciplinary minor must contact the School of Journalism.
+Students who elect the journalism disciplinary minor must contact the School of Journalism.

 For additional information, refer to the statement on TEACHER CERTIFICATION in the Department of Teacher Education section of this catalog.